Pigmeat Markham

 Dewey "Pigmeat" Markham (April 18, 1904 – December 13, 1981) was an American entertainer.
 Though best known as a comedian, Markham was also a singer, dancer, and actor.
 His nickname came from a stage routine, in which he declared himself to be "Sweet Poppa Pigmeat".
 He was sometimes credited in films as Pigmeat "Alamo" Markham.

-He is also known for his 1968 single "Here Comes the Judge", which is often considered to be the earliest hip hop record.
+He is also known for his 1968 single "Here Comes the Judge", which is considered to be a pioneering hip-hop record.